Professional standard of proficiency for the in-house mail management profession.

 - Pledge to adhere to the CMM Code of Ethics.
-(Code of Ethics appears on the final page of the application).

-Candidates for the CMM examination must, at least 30 days prior to the test date, submit to IPMA headquarters:
+At least 30 days prior to the test date, submit to IPMA headquarters:

 - All required letters of recommendation.